The “Problem” of Native American Church Membership

 Fait’s remarks in the session minutes do not include the reasons for his full confidence in Annie Jones’ profession, but the historical record provides other clues.
 Jones was a student at Mary Gregory School, the boarding school Rev. Fait founded on the Kiowa reservation.
 Like Indian students in boarding schools across the country, Jones encountered a curriculum designed to strip her of all Native cultural practices.
 American-style clothes and haircuts were required.
 Teachers punished students caught speaking Native languages instead of English.
 While some classes focused on academics, others enforced American gender norms with boys learning skills for manual labor and girls engaging in the domestic arts.
 Annie Jones’ profession of faith, therefore, was accompanied by the external markers of her cultural transformation.
 As Fait later wrote in a mission update about the school, his effort “above all” was to bring students “to a saving knowledge of Christ.”
 But he also emphasized how effectively students had been “trained in housekeeping and farming.”

 In his careful scrutiny of Native testimonies, Fait reflected the long history of Christian missionaries concerned about the “problem” of Indian church membership.
 Like others before him, he looked for evidence of “civilized” living.
-But Fait’s stated concern about Emma and Anna also reflected his particular times.
-In defending Anna Jones’ admission, he emphasized her “fitness” for church membership.
+But Fait’s stated concern about Emma and Annie also reflected his particular times.
+In defending Annie Jones’ admission, he emphasized her “fitness” for church membership.
 This language echoed broader conversations about American citizenship in the late nineteenth century.
 In light of campaigns for political equality led by African Americans, Native Americans, and Chinese immigrants, citizens debated the traits and skills necessary for political participation.
 As the nation expanded its empire into the Caribbean and Pacific, conversations also focused on the democratic potential and “fitness” of populations in Puerto Rico and the Philippines.
-The women’s mission at the Anadarko church took up these topics as well.
-Even as they sewed quilts for the nearby Indian boarding school, they discussed the fitness of racial and religious minorities both in the U.S. and abroad.
+The women’s missionary society at the Anadarko church took up these topics as well.
+Even as they sewed quilts for the nearby Indian boarding school, they discussed the fitness of racial and religious minorities both in the United States and abroad.

 Fait’s mission eventually focused on the expanding population of settlers flooding into Indian Territory.
 White Americans seeking church membership also make an appearance in the session records of Anadarko Presbyterian Church.
 Fait wrote of many settlers joining by letter from another congregation or profession of faith.
 But none of these admissions were followed by words of concern or caution.
 Even as settlers deceived Native people in commercial and trading matters and bought up Indian land from people experiencing economic desperation, the concern for authentic conversion remained an Indian “problem.”